-From the “Connect” page, select Microsoft Azure Service Profile card as the service you want.
+From the Connect page, select Microsoft Azure Service Profile card.
 From the list of available regions, click Create a ConnectionConnection is a general term that refers to any solution that results in the ability to pass data from one point to another.
 Connections can be made with Layer 2 or Layer 3 technology, may involve several parts or components and can be created from the portal or with APIs in a variety of ways. to initiate the request

 You receive a notification indicating charges begin once the connection request is submitted.
 If you want to proceed, click Continue Creating a Connection.
 Otherwise, click Cancel to stop the request.

 Upon acceptance, the Connect to Microsoft Azure page provides an overview of the steps you need to perform before, during and after connection request.
 If you require any assistance, click Resource Center links to read the relevant article.

 When you are ready, click Create a Connection to Microsoft ExpressRoute.
 You can track your progress throughout the connection request.
 There are four steps in the Azure connection request: